 Is it any wonder that non-Muslims are becoming increasingly fed-up with Islam and it’s followers?
 Instead of assimilating into their new countries, many Muslims want to be given a superior status to everyone else.
 Rather than learn to coexist, and ingratiate themselves with their fellow citizens, they seem hell-bent on provocative actions that can only end in strained, even impossible, relations with non-Muslims.
 They want special treatment and special considerations, beyond the normal status of all other religious, ethnic and cultural groups.
 All because of their adherence to an archaic and highly questionable ideology.
-These Islamic leaders are negligent and culpable because, instead of teaching their youth how to behave in the modern world, they want to give them excuses and a safe-space to fine-tune their intelerance.
+These Islamic leaders are behaving irresponsibly, negligently and they are culpable for the violence that generates from Islamic communities.
+Instead of teaching their youth how to behave in the modern world, they want to give them excuses, and a safe-space, to fine-tune their intolerance.